Newborns and Baby Congestion

 Common Causes of Nasal Congestion in Babies

 Babies may experience nasal congestion when the tissues inside the nose become inflamed and swollen, often due to excess mucus buildup.
-This nasal blockage can make it harder for your baby to breathe through their nose, leading to discomfort, especially during feeding or sleep.
+Your baby's nasal blockage can make it harder for them to breathe through their nose, leading to discomfort, especially during feeding or sleep.

-One of the most common causes of nasal congestion in babies is an upper respiratory infection, like the common cold.
-Cold symptoms in babies may include a stuffy nose, sneezing, coughing, and sometimes a low-grade fever.
+An upper respiratory infection is one of the most common causes of a stuffy nose in a baby.
+Baby cold symptoms may include nasal congestion, sneezing, coughing, and sometimes a low-grade fever.

 Nasal congestion happens when the nose and surrounding tissues, including the blood vessels, become swollen with excess mucus, which often results in a "plugged" or blocked feeling.